amirsciammas/interview-mlops-engineer/README.md

 def test_api_prediction_one_item(api_container):

     """
-    Should check that the API retunrs a prediction of one item
+    Should check that the API returns a prediction of one item
     """

     response = requests.post(f"{URL}/predict", json={"data": [10]})